ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 # Security Features

 In this section, we enumerate Security Features exposed by protocols discussed in the remainder of this document.
-A Security Feature is a Transport Feature that a network security layer provides to applications.
+Security Features extend the set of Transport Features described in {{!RFC8095}} and provided by Transport Services implementations.
 Protocol security properties that are unrelated to the API surface exposed by such protocols, such as client or server identity hiding, are not listed here as features.